• Skip to primary navigation

 To build a Push Button LED Circuit using Arduino follow the below steps for connection:

-• Collect all parts same as circuit diagram
+• First, collect all parts same as circuit diagram

-• Put 10k resistor between button pin 2 and ground
+• Now put 10k resistor between button pin 2 and ground

 Conclusion: